CS126SP20/Crazy-Pong/README.md

 [![license](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![docs](https://img.shields.io/badge/docs-yes-brightgreen)](docs/README.md)

 Crazy Pong! is a two player ping pong game that supports a mode of classic ping pong and a mode of "crazy" ping pong.
 The crazy mode includes several visual distractions intending on confusing a player and sidetracking them from where the real ball actually is.
+Enjoy playing!

 ---
 **DEPENDENCIES**